Clay Bar Kits

 - When using the clay bar on your car, it is common to leave what I refer to as skid marks on your paint left there by the clay bar itself.
 This is normal and can be removed in the moment with a separate rag, or during the polishing or waxing process.

 - You can save time with one of these clay bar kits if you plan on washing your car right before using the detailing clay on your car.
-After doing the final rinse of the washing process, leave your car wet and proceed to use clay bar or Nano Skin as normal.
+After doing the final rinse of the washing process, leave your car wet and proceed to use clay bar or "clay cloth" as normal.
 Spray some lubricant onto the wet surface of your car section by section as you go.
 You will use less lubricant as it will mix with the water, and you will also find you are able to complete the task in less time.
 This would be a time you will need to be working in shaded conditions to prevent the water from drying as you work.

 - After you have used up the entire bottle of spray lubricant, (this may be months or years later) you can simply use a wet, synthetic chamois in place of a separate lubricant.
 Simply place the clay bar underneath the damp chamois and proceed to rub.
 (See link below for Water Sprite Chamois) The wet chamois will be enough to keep the clay bar gliding across the paint.